Robert-van-Engelen/Forth850/README.md

 explanation.
 You can also use the Monitor to set breakpoints and run Forth850 with `G100` to trigger them.

-To build Forth850 from the Z80 assembly source, you will need to install the [asz80](https://shop-pdp.net/ashtml/asz80.htm) assembler part of the [ASxxxx Cross Assemblers](https://shop-pdp.net/ashtml/asxget.php).
+If you want to rebuild Forth850 from source code, you will need to install the [asz80](https://shop-pdp.net/ashtml/asz80.htm) assembler part of the [ASxxxx Cross Assemblers](https://shop-pdp.net/ashtml/asxget.php).